 The rule is: The lowest link rate always wins.
 But just because one device operates at a less-than-maximum link rate, that doesn’t mean all devices do.
 Routers are perfectly happy supporting each device at all the link rates it is capable of.

-G and single band N routers operate in the 2.4 GHz radio band.
-This is the same frequency band that many other wireless devices operate in, including some cordless phones, intercoms, baby monitors and microwave ovens.
-It’s also where most wireless networks operate, at least in the U.S..
+The 2.4 GHz radio band is shared by many non Wi-Fi devices, including some cordless phones, intercoms, baby monitors and microwave ovens.
+It’s also where most wireless networks have traditionally operated, at least in the U.S..

 The more of these devices that are in range of your wireless network, the lower and less consistent your speed will be.
 In really crowded areas, you may find your laptop or other wireless device constantly dropping connection to your router, or speeds wildly swinging from fast to snail-slow.

 The 2.4 GHz band has 11 channels (in the U.S.), each of which is 20 MHz wide.
-If you do the math (or look at Figure1) you’ll see that only three of them (Channels 1, 6 and 11) don’t overlap.
+If you do the math (or look at Figure 1) you’ll see only three of them (Channels 1, 6 and 11) don’t overlap.
 Channel overlap is bad, because it’s another form of interference, which reduces your wireless LAN’s speed and reliability.

 Figure 1: 2.4 GHz band channels